mredig/SKUtilities2/README.md

 I have learned a lot since I first started my original utilities package, and decided it'd be better to start anew than to try to fix things from the previous version.
 I intend to make a video series as a primer for intended usage, but the actual code is open source and available here.

+## Features

+New classes are:

+* **SKUtilities2**
+	* Singleton augmenting much functionality throughout this library.
+Wow.
+* **SKUMultiLineLabelNode**
+	* SKLabelNode-like interface allowing for multiline labels.
+Sourced from Chris Allwein of Downright Simple(c).
+Many thanks to him for open sourcing this code!
+* **SKUPositionObject**
+	* Allows for storing and passing some struct data as objects (useful for NSArray, NSDictionary, NSNotifications, etc)
+* **SKUShapeNode**
+	* Renders shapes into textures instead of rerendering the shape every frame
+* **SKUPushButton**
+	* Cross platform push button
+* **SKUToggleButton**
+	* Cross platform toggle button
+* **SKUSliderButton**
+	* Cross platform slider

+With support classes for some of them.

+Categories to expand upon default functionality on these classes:

+* SKColor(Mixing)
+* SKNode(ConsolidatedInput)
+* SKView(AdditionalMouseSupport)

+And built in support to handle tvOS menu navigation!

+See the demo files for examples and [documentation](http://mredig.github.io/SKUtilities2_Doc/) for more detail.
+Videos coming soon!

 ### Documentation

 Documentation is available [here](http://mredig.github.io/SKUtilities2_Doc/).
 See [Swift Notes](#swift-notes) for documentation catch.

 See [license](https://raw.githubusercontent.com/mredig/SKUtilities2/master/LICENSE.txt) for rights.

 ### Getting Started
 #### Objective C